Southern California Sellers Closing Costs that the seller would pay at the close of escrow when they sell their home.

-Seller Closing Costs Real Estate Transaction in California
+Seller Costs are different in a Real Estate Transaction than the Buyer in California

-- Escrow Company and Escrow Officer—an independent, neutral third party company that carries out the agreements that the buyer and seller made during the offer for real estate.
-They are a licensed, bonded and insured escrow/settlement agent.
+- Escrow Company and Escrow Officer—an independent, neutral third-party company that carries out the agreements that the buyer and seller made during the offer for real estate.
+They are licensed, bonded, and insured escrow/settlement agents.
 To learn more, go to “What is an Escrow Company”

 - Lender/Bank—if a loan is involved

-What Are the Costs of Selling Your Home
+What Are the Costs When Selling Your Home?

 - Documentation Preparation Fee for transferring the deed